CLCStriders/striders/pages/contact.md

 ---

-You can contact the committee through the form below.
+You can contact us through the form below.